yespuri/magneto_aria_heroku/README.md

-Give Star & Fork this repo, then upload **token.pickle** & **credentials.json** to your forks to know how to get them [ link ](https://github.com/spe4641/test-new#getting-google-oauth-api-credential-file)
+Give Star & Fork this repo, then upload **token.pickle** & **credentials.json** to your forks

+to know how to get them click on the  #[ link ](https://github.com/spe4641/test-new#getting-google-oauth-api-credential-file)

 <p><a href="https://heroku.com/deploy"> <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" /></a></p>